For all ticketing enquiries please see our dedicated Ticket FAQs.

-Other than for major International matches (RBS 6 Nations and Old Mutual Wealth Series) junior tickets are available for most matches at Twickenham.
+Junior tickets are available for matches at Twickenham depending on the fixture.
 Juniors are classed and aged 15 and under.

 Babies in arms need to be in a front carrier - buggies, prams and carry seats are not permitted.
 They do not require a ticket and can be seated anywhere within the stadium.

 Under 2s need a ticket which is free of charge and can be collected from the Ticket Office on the day.
 Parents/Guardians are advised that the middle and upper tier concourses are extremely high and some, adults and juniors, may find this uncomfortable.
 Children must be supervised in these areas at all times.

 Over 2s require a ticket and can be seated anywhere within the Stadium.
 Parents/Guardians are advised that the middle and upper tier concourses are extremely high and some, adults and juniors, may find this uncomfortable.
 We would also advise that the rake of the seats in the upper tier is steep and some people may find this unnerving.
 We would advise against booking in the upper tier for anyone with children under 8.
 Children must be supervised at all times.

 Please book appropriate seating, we cannot guarantee that we will be able to re-seat customers on match days.